FMZOrganization/learn-github-ionicNerve/README.md

 # Hi, I'm Adrian Perez.
-# Dont know if I should delete all that but yeah just wanted to check in.
+# Dont know if I should delete all that, so I didn't, but yeah just wanted to check in.
 Little late to the party.

 # :wave: The Basics of Git and GitHub